Taters Chatham: Early life

-Chatham was born in Fulham, London, on 3 April 1912.
+George Henry Chatham was born in Fulham, London, on 3 April 1912.
 He was the son of George Chatham, who was then a coffee house waiter, and his wife Jenny (née Hewson).
 Chatham's father came from a middle-class background and had formerly been a civil engineer.
-Chatham aspired to a career as a professional footballer.
-He played for England Schoolboys and had a trial at Queen's Park Rangers but was not asked to join the team.
+George Henry Chatham aspired to a career as a professional footballer; he played for England Schoolboys and had a trial at Queen's Park Rangers but was not asked to join the team.

 Career in crime

-Chatham turned to crime and was first convicted for theft in 1931, being sentenced to three years' imprisonment.
+George Henry Chatham was first convicted in 1931 and was sentenced to three years' imprisonment for theft.
 He married Elsa Johanne on 2 March 1935, stating his occupation on the marriage certificate as "hardware salesman".
-By the end of the 1930s he favoured burglary of the London town houses of the wealthy, often using the London smog for cover.
-Chatham was initially careful in his burglaries, researching his targets in Burke's Peerage, Country Life and Tatler and receiving tip-offs from insurance clerks and aristocrats.
+By the end of the 1930s he was a burglar, targeting the London town houses of the wealthy, and often using the London smog for cover.
+Chatham carefully planned his earlier burglaries, researching his targets in Burke's Peerage, Country Life and Tatler and receiving tip-offs from insurance clerks and aristocrats.
 His calm-headedness led to his nickname, from the Cockney rhyming slang for cold ("taters in the mould").
 Chatham's only daughter was killed in Norway during the Second World War.

 In the post-war years Chatham became more prolific, becoming known as "Britain’s busiest jewel thief".
-He enjoyed reading the reporting of his heists in the press.
+He enjoyed reading reports of his robberies in the press.